Getting SSI Disability Benefits for Your Child

 For more information, see our article on presumptive disability.

-Social Security disability insurance (SSDI) benefits are for disabled adults who've worked a certain length of time in jobs where they paid Social Security (FICA) taxes.
-A child, even if 17 or 18 years old, won't have worked long enough to be insured under SSDI.
+Social Security disability insurance (SSDI) benefits are for adults with disabilities who’ve worked a certain length of time in jobs where they paid Social Security (FICA) taxes.
+A child, even if 17 or 18 years old, won’t have worked long enough to be insured under SSDI.

-However, if a child's parent is disabled and collects SSDI benefits, the child might be able to receive dependents' benefits.
-And after turning 18, a disabled teen could continue to receive SSDI benefits as a "disabled adult child" based on the disabled parent's earnings.
+However, if a child's parent has a disability and collects SSDI or Social Security retirement benefits, the child might be able to receive a Social Security child's benefit.
+And after turning 18, a disabled teen could continue to receive SSDI benefits as a "disabled adult child" based on the parent’s earnings.

 Do Children Have to Go Through Continuing Disability Reviews?

-Once Social Security determines that your child is disabled and begins paying disability benefits, your child might be subject to periodic reviews.
+Once the SSA determines that your child is disabled and begins paying SSI benefits, your child might be subject to periodic reviews.
 If your child's condition is expected to improve, these ongoing reviews will usually happen at least once every three years.
-Even for children whose conditions aren't expected to improve, disability reviews will still take place, although less frequently.
+Even for children whose conditions aren’t expected to improve, disability reviews will still take place, although less frequently.
+And all children have a "re-determination" when they turn 18 to see if they qualify under the adult definition of disability.

 During the review, Social Security will look at your child's current medical condition to see if it’s improving and will look for evidence that your child is getting the necessary medical care for their condition.
 As long as Social Security continues to consider your child disabled and believes the child is receiving the necessary medical care, your child will continue to get SSI benefits.